The Science and Art of Podcast Audience Reach

 At Kitcaster, it’s our business to understand the size, quality, and relevance of a podcast’s audience.
 As we have outlined above, there are literally dozens of data points to consider.

-For a podcast audience to be relevant for a particular guest the show has to be professional in quality, an engaging interview and have reach.
+For a podcast audience to be relevant for a particular guest, the show has to be professional in quality and engaging interview and have reached.

-We knew that it would be near impossible to get an exact podcast audience number; so we decided to do some research to see if we could find a correlation between podcast subscribers, downloads and podcast rating and reviews.
+We knew that it would be near impossible to get an exact podcast audience number, so we created a process to determine the perfect podcast interview fit for our clients.